Department of Biochemistry, University of Oxford: Academic staff

 There are around 400 research staff, with about 50 independent principal investigators who lead research groups that may range from a few people to forty or more.
 Members of other departments also contribute to teaching, including lecturers in physiology, pathology, pharmacology, clinical biochemistry and zoology.
 The department hosts the Oxford University Biochemical Society, a graduate student association that invites speakers to the University of Oxford.
 The head of department is Professor Francis Barr.
 Other members of the academic staff include Judy Armitage, Elspeth Garman, Jonathan Hodgkin, Kim Nasmyth, Neil Brockdorff, Rob Klose and Alison Woollard.

 Buildings

-The department currently has three main buildings:
+The department currently has two main buildings: